shauninman/MinUI-Legacy-RG35XX/README.md

 ## Developers

 I am not soliciting contributions.
 Please feel free to fork or learn from any of my repos but I don't have time to manage a community or interest in being managed by someone else.
-Thanks!
+Thanks for understanding.